MeadowMidnight/pdth-ES/README.md

 # Credits:
 Some features in this mod were taken from PD:TH Full Game Overhaul, which can be found here: https://modworkshop.net/mod/42754

 Stockholm Syndrome effect was taken from Dr_Newbie's mod of the same name, which can be found here: https://modworkshop.net/mod/20999

+Reduced camera shaking effects were taken from Motion Sickness Helper mod, which can be found here: https://modworkshop.net/mod/40746

 # Features: